petercurikjr/passer/README.md

 Items sent with **Outsider** are accessible on the server for two minutes.
 You can access them on the website by entering a correct one-time verification.
 Either by entering a six digit code generated in the iOS **Passer** app, or by scanning a website's QR code, also with **Passer** app.
 After successful verification, selected items sent with **Outsider** are accessible.

 Try it yourself: [Passer - Website](https://passer.netlify.app).

+##### Thesis
+You can read my whole insight and solution to this problem by reading the bachelor thesis.
+Find the '.pdf'  file in *Thesis* folder.